sorbet/sorbet/website/docs/vscode.md

 If you cannot install `watchman` at all, pass the `--disable-watchman` flag to `srb tc`.
-This will mean that Sorbet only reads the files from disk at startup, and afterwords only ever sees contents of files that have been opened or changed in the editor.
+This will mean that Sorbet only reads the files from disk at startup, and afterwards only ever sees contents of files that have been opened or changed in the editor.

 You can use the `sorbet.lspConfigs` setting described above to have the VS Code